What is Leukemia?

-In a stem cell procedure, first your diseased bone marrow is destroyed and then replaced by infusing stem cells to restore properly functioning ones.
-Usually, some transplants do not directly attack cancer, but it may in some types of leukemia (x).
+In a stem cell procedure, your diseased bone marrow is first destroyed and then replaced by infusing stem cells to restore correctly functioning ones.
+Usually, some transplants do not directly attack cancer, but they may in some types of leukemia. (x)

-Whether they are derived substances or laboratory-produced versions, biological therapy uses living organisms to manage the effects of leukemia.
-Some types boost your immune system, while others directly target the cancer cells (x).
+Whether derived substances or laboratory-produced versions, biological therapy uses living organisms to manage the effects of leukemia.
+Some types boost your immune system, while others directly target the cancer cells. (x)

-Using cells from healthy donors, blood transfusions aim to boost and replace red blood cells, white blood cells or platelets.
-First, doctors collect the blood and then separate it in a lab to remove certain components (x).
+Use cells from healthy donors.
+Blood transfusions aim to boost and replace red blood cells, white blood cells or platelets.
+First, doctors collect the blood and then separate it in a lab to remove specific components. (x)

 While holistic leukemia treatment is available, there is no scientific evidence that it works as a cure.
-Rather, natural remedies can help to promote the effects of medications and therapies.
+Instead, natural remedies can help to promote the effects of medications and therapies.
+They include: